johnt0991/TYR-Valheim-Server-Management/README.md

 TYR - Valheim Server Management

 Tyr runs off prexisting files from the Valheim Server install.
 It provides options for Discord Webhooking, Automated server restarts, and logging to make troubleshooting easier.
+Tyr is coded using python and the GUI uses TKinter.

 Session Info Tab -
   Here you will find information on your server.
 Once the server fully starts, the session name, IP address and Join code will be visible.